On the Convergence of AdaGrad(Norm) on $\R^{d}$: Beyond Convexity, Non-Asymptotic Rate and Acceleration

 Plugging the bounds (\ref{eq:Appendix-f-over-bT-bound-1}) and (\ref{eq:Appendix-f-over-bT-bound-2}) into (\ref{eq:Appendix-f-over-bT}), we have

-The last step is using $\sum_{t=1}^{T}\frac{F(x_{t})-F^{*}}{b_{t}\log\left(cb_{t}/b_{0}\right)}\geq\frac{\sum_{t=1}^{T}F(x_{t})-F^{*}}{b_{T}\log\left(cb_{T}/b_{0}\right)}=\frac{\Delta_{T}}{b_{T}\log\left(cb_{T}/b_{0}\right)}$ to finish the proof. \end{proof}
+The last step is using $\sum_{t=1}^{T}\frac{F(x_{t})-F^{*}}{2b_{t}}\geq\frac{\sum_{t=1}^{T}F(x_{t})-F^{*}}{2b_{T}}=\frac{\Delta_{T}}{2b_{T}}$ to finish the proof. \end{proof}

-Due to the appearance of $M_{T}$ in Lemma (\ref{lem:Appendix-function-gap-over-bT}), it is natural to consider what we can obtain under the addtional Assumption 4.
-We first restate Lemma 5 in \cite{li2020high} without proof that allows us to bound $M_{T}$ with high probability. \begin{lem} (Lemma 5 in \cite{li2020high}) Under Assumptions 3 and 4, given $0<\delta<1$, define the event
+Due to the appearance of $M_{T}$ in Lemma \ref{lem:Appendix-function-gap-over-bT}, it is natural to consider what we can obtain under the additional Assumption 4, i.e., sub-Weibull noise with parameter $\theta$.
+We first provide the following simple bound on $\E\left[\|\xi_{t}\|^{2}\right]$.
+The result is not new and the proof is only included for completeness. \begin{lem} Under Assumption 4, $\forall t\in[T]$, we have